Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 - You've read the [main Helm README](./README.md) page
 - You are proficient in Kubernetes
 - A machine with at least 16GB memory
+Having installed one between:
 - [Rancher for Desktop](https://rancherdesktop.io/).
-Rancher Desktop includes kubectl and Helm as pre-installed tools, ready to use right after installation.
+Includes kubectl and Helm, ready to use right after installation.
+- [Docker for Desktop](https://docs.docker.com/desktop/).
+Requires separate install of kubectl and Helm.

 ### Rancher Desktop specific configuration